ArdWang/NEWCONCEPTENGLISH2/README.md

 #### Lesson 60 The future

 The writer visited at a village fair who told him that a relation was coming to see him.
 She added that a woman he knew well would  speak to him when he left the tent and he would follow her out of the fair.
 This come ture, Because his wife spoke to him when he went outside.
 She told him they had to meet at the station and she led him out of the fair.

+#### Lesson 61 Trouble with the Hubble

+When the Hubble telescope launched into space by NASA on April 20, 1990, the pictures it sent us were very disappointing because its main mirror was faulty.
+Four astronauts will soon be making the necessary repairs and eventually, pictures from the Hubble will tell us a great deal about the age and size of the universe.